 Braiv × Gedi Village Foundation

 7,000 languages.
 Most are still locked for AI translation.
-We started with Luganda in Uganda — now we are asking educators everywhere: which language should we unlock next?
+We started with Luganda in Uganda and now we are asking educators everywhere: which language should we unlock next?

 Campaign video